telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

   public IP
 * Test whether it is possible to deploy and instance, assign an allocated public IP and establish a SSH connection
+* Test whether it is possible to deploy and instance and connect to INTERNET (SNAT) without assign a public IP

 Configuration